the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 The metrics explored are:
-1. ** MSA Statement Signed**
-Was the company’s Modern Slavery Act statement signed by an appropriate person?
+1. **MSA Statement Signed** - Was the company’s Modern Slavery Act statement signed by an appropriate person?
-2. ** MSA whistleblowing mechanism**
-Does the company have a grievance mechanism in place to facilitate whistle-blowing or the reporting of suspected incidents of slavery or trafficking?
+2. **MSA whistleblowing mechanism**  - Does the company have a grievance mechanism in place to facilitate whistle-blowing or the reporting of suspected incidents of slavery or trafficking?
-3. **MSA Business Performance Indicators**
-Has the company reviewed business key performance indicators (KPIs) to ensure they are not increasing the risk of modern slavery?
+3. **MSA Business Performance Indicators** - Has the company reviewed business key performance indicators (KPIs) to ensure they are not increasing the risk of modern slavery?
-4. **MSA incidents remediation**
-Did the company explain the corrective steps it has taken (or would take) in response to modern slavery incidents in its own operations and/or supply chain?
+4. **MSA incidents remediation** - Did the company explain the corrective steps it has taken (or would take) in response to modern slavery incidents in its own operations and/or supply chain?
-5. **MSA Performance Indicators**
-Does the company define performance indicators that measure the effectiveness of its actions to combat slavery and trafficking?
+5. **MSA Performance Indicators** - Does the company define performance indicators that measure the effectiveness of its actions to combat slavery and trafficking?
-6. **MSA Ownership Disclosure**
-Does the company disclose the ownership structure(s) and/or business model(s) of each of its brands, subsidiaries, and other businesses covered by its Modern Slavery statement?
+6. **MSA Ownership Disclosure** - Does the company disclose the ownership structure(s) and/or business model(s) of each of its brands, subsidiaries, and other businesses covered by its Modern Slavery statement?
-7. **MSA Training**
-Does the statement describe training for staff that is specifically geared towards detecting signs of slavery or trafficking?
+7. **MSA Training**  - Does the statement describe training for staff that is specifically geared towards detecting signs of slavery or trafficking?
-8. **MSA Historical Record**
-Does the company provide a historic record of their modern slavery statements (either on their website or in their current statement)?
+8. **MSA Historical Record** -Does the company provide a historic record of their modern slavery statements (either on their website or in their current statement)?
-9. **MSA incidents identified**
-Did the company identify any specific incidents related to modern slavery that require(d) remediation?
+9. **MSA incidents identified** - Did the company identify any specific incidents related to modern slavery that require(d) remediation?
-10. **MSA Statement Approval**
-Was the company's Modern Slavery Act statement explicitly approved by the board of directors (or equivalent management body)?
+10. **MSA Statement Approval** - Was the company's Modern Slavery Act statement explicitly approved by the board of directors (or equivalent management body)?
 11. **MSA impact on company behaviour**
 Does the company’s statement describe a change in their policy that occurred as a direct result of the UK Modern Slavery Act 2015?
-12. **MSA supply chain disclosure**
-Does the company’s statement identify the suppliers in their supply chain and/or the geographic regions where their supply chain operates?
+12. **MSA supply chain disclosure** - Does the company’s statement identify the suppliers in their supply chain and/or the geographic regions where their supply chain operates?
-13. **MSA policy**
-Does the company’s statement detail specific, organisational policies or actions to combat slavery in their direct (tier 1) and/or indirect (beyond tier 1) supply chain?
+13. **MSA policy**  - Does the company’s statement detail specific, organisational policies or actions to combat slavery in their direct (tier 1) and/or indirect (beyond tier 1) supply chain?
-14. **MSA Identification of risks**
-Does the company’s statement identify specific geographic regions, industries, resources or types of workforce where the risk of modern slavery is the greatest?
+14. **MSA Identification of risks** - Does the company’s statement identify specific geographic regions, industries, resources or types of workforce where the risk of modern slavery is the greatest?
-15. **MSA risk management**
-Does the company continuously monitor suppliers to ensure that they comply with the company’s policies and local laws?
+15. **MSA risk management** - Does the company continuously monitor suppliers to ensure that they comply with the company’s policies and local laws?
-16. **MSA risk assessment**
-How does the company assess the risks of modern slavery and trafficking in their supply chain?
+16. **MSA risk assessment** - How does the company assess the risks of modern slavery and trafficking in their supply chain?

 ## Methodology
 ### Semantic workshop